greenlight2k/code-practice/README.md

 # code-practice

-Conding Problems and Solution in Java
+Conding Problems and Solutions in Java